Sarsaparilla29/Text-Projects/Kilo-TE/README.md

 ./kilo [filename]

-And to close kilo press ctrl-Q.
+To save a file press ctrl-S, and to close kilo press ctrl-Q.